Automattic/jetpack/readme.txt

 == Screenshots ==

-1. Jetpack Dashboard.
+1. Dashboard: Bird’s eye view of your site stats, status, and health.
-2. Site Stats.
+2. Safety: Protect your site and data with powerful security services.
-3. Plugin Bulk Management.
+3. Engagement: Social sharing, likes, and related posts.
-4. Publicize.
+4. Analytics: Actionable site stats and traffic insights.
-5. Related Posts.
+5. Traffic: SEO Tools for Google, Twitter, Facebook and more.

 == Changelog ==